EsotericSoftware/clippy/README.md

 ## Popup

 The default hotkey to show the popup is `ctrl+shift+insert`.
 The popup shows the most recent clipboard items.
-Items can be selected by pressing `up` or `down` and are put on the clipboard and pasted by pressing `enter` or by clicking.
-Pressing 'home' or 'end' selects the first or last item.
-Pressing `page up` or `page down` shows additional pages of items.
-Pressing `ctrl+shift+delete` deletes the selected item.
-The popup is hidden by pasting an item, pressing `escape`, or clicking outside the popup.
-Pressing `ctrl+shift+enter` uploads the item as text and puts a link on the clipboard.
+Begin typing to search the history.
+The following keys are available on the popup:
+- `up` or `down` selects an item.
+- `enter` puts the selected item on the clipboard, hides the popup, and pastes it.
+- `home` or `end` selects the first or last item.
+- `page up` or `page down` shows additional pages of items.
+- `escape` or clicking outside the popup hides the popup.
+- `ctrl+shift+delete` deletes the selected item.
+- `ctrl+shift+enter` uploads the item as text and puts a link on the clipboard.

 ### Search

-Items can be searched simply by typing while the popup is open.
-All items containing any of the typed text are shown. `%` can be used as a wildcard.
+The entire search history can be searched simply by typing while the popup is open.
+All items containing any of the typed text are shown, sorted be most recently used first. `%` can be used as a wildcard.
 Use `\%` to search for a percent sign.

 ### Menu

 A menu is shown on the popup by pressing `alt`.
+Once shown, the numbers `0-9` can be pressed to choose an item.
+Pressing `alt` plus a number can be used as a shortcut.
+For example, `alt+2` will paste the second item in the list.

-The `Lock items` checkbox prevents the order of items from changing when an existing item is chosen.
-Numbers `0-9` can be pressed to choose an item.
+The `Lock items` checkbox shown at the bottom of the popup when `alt` is pressed prevents the order of items from changing when an existing item is chosen.
+This can be useful when pasting a number of different entries using number keys.

 ## Screenshots